-Education at the HL-center
+Education at Villa Grande

 The educational department holds teacher training courses, ranging from basic Holocaust education to specialized courses on themes such as European totalitarianism in the interwar period and the Holocaust in literature.
 The center also plays an active role in the development of relevant education in Norway and other European countries.